History of deaf education

-The deaf community over time has worked to improve the educational system for those who are deaf and hard of hearing.
-The history of deaf education dates back to Ancient Egypt where the deaf were respected and revered.
-In contrast, those who were deaf in Ancient Greece were considered a burden to society and put to death.
+The Deaf community over time has worked to improve the educational system for those who are Deaf and hard of hearing.
+The history of Deaf education dates back to ancient Egypt where the deaf were respected and revered.
+In contrast, those who were deaf in ancient Greece were considered a burden to society and put to death.
 The educational aspects of the deaf community has evolved tremendously and still continues to grow as the science of linguistics, educational research, new technologies, and laws, on local, national, and international levels are steadily being introduced.
 Strategies, however, remain controversial.

 Ancient Egypt

 During the BC era, the disabled were not harmed or killed by the Egyptians despite the fact that they had birth defects.
 This is because the Egyptians lived by a philanthropic way of life.
 Many of the disabled citizens displayed talents that were not easily acquired.
-The deaf were considered to be especially selected by the gods because of their peculiar behavior.
-This behavior was a direct result of their disability to hear and desire to communicate.
-They were treated respectfully and educated, usually through the use of hieroglyphs and gesture signs.
+The deaf were thought to have been selected by the gods due to their peculiar behavior.
+This behavior was a direct result of their auditory disabilities and stressed desire to communicate.
+They were treated respectfully and educated, usually through the use of hieroglyphs and signing gestures.